 - Like EEM, EFA continues to drag.

 - EFA remains in a downtrend and is testing the top of that range.

 - EFA has also triggered a buy signal, so a rally above the downtrend line will be needed to establish a tradeable opportunity.

-That has failed to occur so far.
+- With EFA back to extreme overbought, it is likely this rally will fail.
+We will wait for confirmation before adding risk.

 - As with EEM, we closed out of previous trading positions due to lack of performance.

 - Short-Term Positioning: Neutral

 - Last Week: No position

-- o This Week: No position.
+- This Week: No position.

 - Stop-loss was violated at \$64

 - Long-Term Positioning: Neutral